 Santa Clara County DUI CLASSES NEAR ME

 DUI programs, also known as drunk driving schools, are state-approved agencies delivering court-mandated drug and alcohol education to individuals convicted of serious driving offenses.
-The objective of these programs is to reduce the number of repeat offenders.
+The objective is to reduce the number of repeat offenders.
 DUI programs provide individuals with the tools to address issues in their lives that may be root causes for alcohol and drug use.

 The California Department of Health Care Services monitors and licenses six DUI program providers in Santa Clara county.
 If you are searching for a class in Santa Clara county. select one from the DHCS’s official list below.